 Oxford City Council and Thames Valley Police manage an open public spaces CCTV scheme that is operated under guidance made by the Information Commissioner's Office, and the Office of the Surveillance Camera Commissioner.

-CCTV is a significant tool in the fight against crime in Oxford.
+The cameras are a significant tool in the fight against crime in Oxford.
 The impact of CCTV can help detect crime, as well as identifying missing persons and other public safety issues.

-- 42 in Oxford City Centre
+- Oxford City Centre - 35 cameras

-- 2 at Rose Hill
+- Rose Hill - 4 cameras

-- 2 at Barton
+- Barton -2 cameras

-All images from the our cameras are fed back to a secure monitoring suite in St Aldate's Police station where they are recorded and monitored by Thames Valley Police.
+All images from our cameras are fed back to a secure monitoring suite in St Aldate's Police station where they are recorded and monitored by Thames Valley Police staff.